How many calories does one serving of Ragda Patties have?

 One serving of Ragda Patties gives 321 calories.
 Out of which carbohydrates comprise 199 calories, proteins account for 47 calories and remaining calories come from fat which is 77 calories.
 One serving of Ragda Patties provides about 16 percent of the total daily calorie requirement of a standard adult diet of 2,000 calories.

-This tongue-tickling treat is made of two components – crisp and succulent patties served with hot and spicy ragda.
-The ragda is made of cooked white peas in a delicious gravy of tamarind, jaggery and spices; while the tava-cooked patties are made of mashed potatoes, perked up with a proper mix of desi spices.
+This tongue-tickling Ragda Patties treat is made of two components – crisp and succulent patties served with hot and spicy ragda.
+The ragda is made of cooked white peas in a spiced delicious gravy ; while the tava-cooked patties are made of mashed potatoes, perked up with a proper mix of desi spices.

 Is Ragda Patties healthy?